Big-Silver/Angular2-Dashboard-Firebase/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Code scaffolding

+Run `ng generate component component-name` to generate a new component.
+You can also use `ng generate directive/pipe/service/class/module`.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.

+## Deploying to GitHub Pages
+Run `ng github-pages:deploy` to deploy to GitHub Pages.